byucsl/gnumap/README.md

   * -k, --num_seed=INT           The total number of seed hits that must match to a location before it is considered for alignment (default: 2)
+  * -h, --max_kmer=INT           Kmers in the reference genome that occur more than this will not be used in the read mapping
   * --no_nw                      This will disable the Needleman-Wunsch alignments and only use hit count as the basis for alignment.
-Score is calculated by summing the number of hits for a position.
+Score is calculated by summing the number of hits for a position

+## Reference

+The paper describing the most recent changes was presented at [BioT 2016](http://biotconf.org) and is titled *GNUMAP 4.0: Space and Time Efficient NGS Read Mapping Using the FM-Index*.

+GNUMAP is made by the [Computational Sciences Laboratory](http://csl.cs.byu.edu/) at [Brigham Young University](http://byu.edu).